shuffle-project/melvin-asr/README.md

 ### Pytest

 To test our code we are writing tests utilizing the official Python recommendation: **pytest**.
 Each subfolder in `/src` has its own `/test` folder holding the testfiles.
 We are thriving to keep a coverage of 80% of our `/src` folder.
-Shared test functionality, which is used in multiple test files can be found in `src/test_base`.
+Shared test functionality, which is used in multiple test files can be found in `src/helper/test_base`.

 ## Deployment
 ASR-API is delivered and deployed as a docker container.
 Depending on the usage of GPU or CPU, there are different factors that come in play.
 See [Deployment Documentation](docs/deployment.md)

 ## Code Integration

 We are maintaining our code following trunk based development.
 This means we are working on features branches, integrating into one trunk, the main branch.
-Please keep your side branches small, and bring them back t o main as soon as possible.
+Please keep your side branches small, and bring them back to main as soon as possible.

 ## License